IBMStreams/samples/StreamsDesigner/IoT_TimeBasedBilling/README.md

 # Time based billing application

 Some utility companies offer smart meters that send usage readings from homes and businesses, improving accuracy and enabling remote reporting.
 Since the smart meters have more fine grained usage data, some companies are offering discounts to customers if their consumption is during off peak periods.
-This sample demonstrates such an application in Streams Designer, and the videos  ["Use IoT data in Streams Designer"](https://www.youtube.com/watch?v=gdLGMZUX-B4) and  ["Use Python Code in a Streams Designer Flow"](https://www.youtube.com/watch?v=zc9fNIBTonU) show how it was done.
+This sample demonstrates such an application in Streams flows, and the videos  ["Use IoT data in Streams flows"](https://www.youtube.com/watch?v=gdLGMZUX-B4) and  ["Use Python Code in a Streams flow"](https://www.youtube.com/watch?v=zc9fNIBTonU) show how it was done.

-These applications demonstrate how to do the following in Streams Designer:
+These applications demonstrate how to do the following in Streams flows:
 - Connect to the Watson IoT platform with the `WatsonIoT` operator
 - [Use the `Code` operator to retrieve data from DB2](#appendix-using-the-code-operator-to-retrieve-data-from-db2)
 - Use the `Email` operator to send an alert